adrhill/SparseConnectivityTracer.jl/docs/src/dev/how_it_works.md

 These sets are updated based on whether the first- and second-order derivatives of an operator are zero or not.

 !!! tip "To be published"
-    Look forward to our upcomping publication of SparseConnectivityTracer, where we will go into more detail on the implementation of `HessianTracer`!
+    Look forward to our upcoming publication of SparseConnectivityTracer, where we will go into more detail on the implementation of `HessianTracer`!